falent/googleHomeAssistantExpressNodeJS/README.md

 #### II.1

 Create a new agent where you configure your interaction model for your skill.** Please keep in mind to import your created project (GOOGLE PROJECT) from google actions to DialogFlow**.
-The name how you call your agent in ialogflow is irrelevant
+The name how you call your agent in dialogflow is irrelevant

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome4.png?w=840&h=346)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome4.png)